qlik-oss/core-using-licenses/README.md

 ## Using the Qlik License service metrics to monitor your license usage

-Both the Qlik Associative Engine and the Qlik License service expose metrics endpoints that can you can use to monitor the current license status.
+Both the Qlik Associative Engine and the Qlik Licenses service expose metrics endpoints that can you can use to monitor the current license status.

 The [docker-compose.metrics.yaml](./docker-compose.metrics.yml) sets up [Prometheus](https://prometheus.io/) and [Grafana](https://grafana.com/).
 Prometheus is used for scraping and monitoring license consumption data and Grafana is used to visualize that data.